Battlefield 1: They Shall Not Pass

 In December 2016, DICE announced the first major expansion for Battlefield 1, They Shall Not Pass, which was released on March 14, 2017, with a two-week exclusivity period for Premium holders.
 It focuses on the new playable faction, the French Army; the expansion features four new maps set in the Battle of Verdun and the Second Battle of the Marne; Fort de Vaux, Soissons, Rupture, and Verdun Heights.
-They Shall Not Pass adds new weapons and vehicles, as well as new melee-oriented "Trench Raider" elite class.
+They Shall Not Pass adds new weapons and vehicles, the Char 2C behemoth, as well as the new melee-oriented "Trench Raider" elite class.
 Two additional maps named Nivelle Nights and Prise de Tahure, both set during and after the Nivelle Offensive, are included as part of the expansion and were released in Summer 2017.
 As of May 5, 2018, "They Shall Not Pass" is free for all players via the Xbox, PC, and PlayStation websites, and remained free until May 15 as part of The Road to Battlefield V.

 In the Name of the Tsar

 In April 2017, DICE released the first images of the In the Name of the Tsar DLC.
 This DLC was confirmed during EA Play 2017, where a short amount of footage of it was also shown.
 In the Name of the Tsar focuses on the Russian Empire during the Great War.
 The Scout class for the Russian Empire faction features a female soldier representing the Women's Battalion.
-Four maps in the expansion are set on the Eastern Front; Lupkow Pass, Galicia, Brusilov Keep, and Albion, while two other maps are set in the Russian Civil War between the White Guard and Red Army; Tsaritsyn and Volga River.
+Four maps in the expansion are set on the Eastern Front; Lupkow Pass, Galicia, Brusilov Keep, and Albion, while two other maps are set in the Russian Civil War between the Russian White Guard and Red Army; Tsaritsyn and Volga River.
 It also adds 11 new infantry weapons to the game and various new vehicles.
 In the Name of the Tsar also features a new horseback weapon called the Cavalry Lance.
 The expansion was released on September 5, 2017, for Premium Pass, with a worldwide release two weeks later.
 The cover art for this downloadable content expansion features Vendela Lindblom, the Playmate of the Month for the January 2019 issue of Playboy, as a female soldier.